 Ms. Schauwecker is a member of the New York and Connecticut State Bars and is admitted to practice in the Eastern and Southern Districts of New York.
 She is a member of the New York State Bar Association and the American Bar Association, Section on Environment, Energy, and Resources where she serves on the Board of Editors for Natural Resources and Environment .

 Before pursuing her legal career, Ms. Schauwecker was a successful singer and songwriter, playing guitar and singing in venues in North Louisiana and Texas.
 She started and ran a successful corporate gift marketing company in Dallas, TX and was featured in articles in the New York Times and Inc. Magazine.

 In addition to her legal practice, Ms. Schauwecker serves as the Firm's Diversity & Inclusion Shareholder and Co-Chair of the Diversity & Inclusion Committee.
 She is committed to B&D’s ongoing leadership in areas of diversity and inclusion, particularly in the environmental legal profession.
 She is an avid golfer and member of the Executive Women’s Golf Association, a non-profit organization that supports womens’ and girls’ leadership development through golf.
 She also serves on the Board of Directors of the Victory Institute, a non-profit organization, which trains and supports LGBT candidates for public office.
-Ms. Schauwecker is recognized by Law Business Research in the 2016 edition of Who's Who Legal: Environment and in the 2011-2017 editions of Super Lawyers.
+Ms. Schauwecker is recognized in the 2016 edition of Who's Who Legal: Environment and in the 2011-2017 editions of Super Lawyers.